Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Semi-supervised Classification Models

-\textbf{Multi-Decoder Models:} Figure \ref{fig:complete_faec} shows an overview of the Frame Reconstructive-Sequence Reconstructive Classifier (FR-SRC) variant of the proposed architecture.
+Figure \ref{fig:complete_faec} shows an overview of the Frame Reconstructive-Sequence Reconstructive Classifier (FR-SRC) variant of the proposed architecture.
 The model is composed of 5 main components: a per-frame encoder, a per-frame reconstructive decoder, a sequence encoder, a sequence reconstructive decoder, and a sequence classifier.
 Each decoder along with the classifier produces an output used to calculate a cost.
-Each of these components are added to produce evermore meaningful features as we go up the layers by having multiple costs influencing more directly different modules.
-Here neither the future generator or the per-frame classifier are shown.
-The latter tries to classify the action based on single frames and takes the per-frame encodings to produce probabilities of actions.
+Individual costs have a more direct impact on different modules of the network, and their combination allow to produce evermore meaningful features throughout the model.
+Note that two additional modules, the future generator and the per-frame classifier, are used in some experiments but are not depctied in Figure~\ref{fig:complete_faec} to avoid cluttering.
+The future generator is shown in Section \ref{sec:regan}.
+The per-frame classifier tries to classify the action based on single frames and takes the per-frame encoding to produce probabilities of actions.